Kwannnnn/Visual-Engineer/README.md

 The main backend docker image can be locally built using `npm run docker:build`, and then launched using `npm run docker:run`.

+### SonarQube

+Our current SonarQube server is located [here](https://sonarqube.philipposslicher.tech:8443/).
+Use the credentials found in our Discord server to authenticate.

 ## Frontend

 For the available frontend scripts, see the accompanying [README](./frontend/README.md) file.